 - Two-thirds of the $400 difference is about $267 per week.

-There is also a cap on what temporary partial disability pays in Georgia.
-You can receive up to $450 per week (as of July 1, 2019) and may be able to get benefits for up to 350 weeks from the date you were injured.
+It’s important to remember that Georgia also has a cap on temporary partial disability payments.
+According to the state’s workers’ compensation law, you can receive up to $450 per week and may qualify for benefits up to 350 weeks from the injury date.

-Some employees, such as seasonal workers, may not have an accurate weekly wage to use for calculating their benefits.
-If this is the case for you, contact a Georgia workers’ compensation lawyer.
-They can help you with alternative measures for calculating wages.
+Some workers, such as seasonal employees, may not have an accurate weekly wage to calculate their benefits.
+If this is the case for you, an experienced lawyer can use alternative measures to calculate your wages.

-Besides lost wage benefits, there are other benefits available to you as an injured worker.
-You should have access to the following.
+In addition to lost wage benefits, a variety of other helpful benefits are available to you as an injured worker.
+Depending on your circumstances, you may have access to several or more of the following benefits:

 Medical Benefits